 2010 - 2017 Chevrolet Equinox (2nd Generation)

 A major redesign was in order for the second-generation Equinox, released for 2010.

 Though still larger than its primary rivals, this was the first generation to offer a four-cylinder engine.
-A 2.4-liter four-cylinder with 182 horsepower was standard, along with a six-speed automatic and front-wheel-drive.
-It was still available with a 3.0-liter V6 and 264 horsepower.
+A new 2.4-liter four-cylinder with 182 horsepower was standard, along with a six-speed automatic and front-wheel-drive.
+It was also offered with a new 3.0-liter V6 that produced 264 horsepower.
 Both models also offered all-wheel-drive.
 While the new Equinox was about the same size as the first iteration, it was substantially lighter, and more efficient engines helped boost fuel economy.

-Many of the angular lines of the previous model were rounded off, and the Equinox adopted a grille similar to that of many of Chevrolet’s passenger cars.
+The Equinox's exterior was refined along the lines of the latest Chevy sedans and SUVs, such as the Malibu and Traverse.
 Inside, there was a vastly redesigned dashboard with higher-quality materials.
-New features included an integrated navigation system, dual-screen rear entertainment system, and a power liftgate, while advanced driver assistance features such as blind-spot warning and lane departure warning would be offered soon after.
+New features included an integrated navigation system, dual-screen rear entertainment system, rear parking sensors, and a power liftgate.

 2005 - 2009 Chevrolet Equinox (1st Generation)